carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 ### Gene clustering

 PPanGGolin uses by default [MMseqs2](https://github.com/soedinglab/MMseqs2) but we will provide the clusters that GET_HOMOLOGUES found.
-For this, it is mandatory that in the `annotate` step we provide GBK files, not FASTA files.
+For this, it is mandatory that in the `annotate` step we provided GBK files, not FASTA files.

 For this, we only need the `gene_families.tsv` that we made in the previous episode.
 PPanGGOLiN will use this to know which genes belong to which families and build the pangenome from that.
 ~~~